 In this article you will find:

-Exactly 15 minutes and 44 seconds - that's how long it takes on average for a visit to an e-commerce store on the Shoper platform to end in a purchase.
+Exactly 15 minutes and 44 seconds - that's how long it takes, on average, for a visit to an e-store on the Shoper platform to end in a purchase.
 The company analyzed data from several thousand of its customers on how long shoppers spend in their stores.
 It is affected by both their gender and age.
-However, it is most prolonged by the decision to go "to the checkout," although everything takes much less time online than in traditional stores anyway.
+However, it is most prolonged by the decision to go "to the checkout," although everything still takes much less time online than in traditional stores.

-Exactly 15 minutes and 44 seconds - that's how long it takes on average for a visit to an e-commerce store on the Shoper platform to end in a purchase.
+Exactly 15 minutes and 44 seconds - that's how long it takes, on average, for a visit to an e-store on the Shoper platform to end in a purchase.
 The company analyzed data from several thousand of its customers on how long shoppers spend in their stores.
 It is affected by both their gender and age.
-However, it is most prolonged by the decision to go "to the checkout," although everything takes much less time online than in traditional stores anyway.
+However, it is most prolonged by the decision to go "to the checkout," although everything still takes much less time online than in traditional stores.

 Window shopping on the web

 In Poland, we do not have an accurate report analyzing the time spent shopping.
 However, we know from the Payback Opinion Poll published in spring 2018 that for 60 percent of respondents a single shopping trip takes up to an hour, and for 30 percent it is two hours.
 In contrast, the US Time Use Instituce calculated that a shopping visit in the US takes an average of 43 minutes.
-In this context, an average visit to an online store seems instant.
-Shopper's data shows that it lasts only 2 minutes and 30 seconds on average.
+Against this backdrop, the average visit to an online store seems lightning fast.
+Figures from Shoper show that it takes an average of just 2 minutes and 30 seconds.

 - It's worth remembering that this result applies to all hits on store pages, not just those that end in a purchase transaction.
 This means that mainly window shopping in the online version is included here.
-Many people get to a store through a search engine and just want to look at pictures, check the price of a product or its parameters," notes Lukasz Kozlowski, Customer Success Manager of Shopera, "This is an important tip for retailers to design their stores in such a way that their advantages and advantages are visible as soon as they enter the site.
-They have only two minutes with a small wrap to convince a potential customer, he adds.
+Many people arrive at a store through a search engine and just want to look at pictures, check the price of a product or its parameters," notes Lukasz Kozlowski, Customer Success Manager at Shoper , "This is an important tip for retailers to design their stores in such a way that their advantages and advantages are visible as soon as they enter the site.
+They have only two minutes with a small wrap to convince a potential customer," he adds.

 The analysis shows little difference by age and gender of shoppers.
 Men up to the age of 24 spend the least amount of time in e-stores - that's an average of 2 minutes and 22 seconds.
 In each subsequent age bracket, the time increases by a few seconds.
 In contrast, the opposite is true for women.
 Women in the youngest age group enter e-stores for an average of 2 minutes and 38 seconds, while their older female colleagues, mothers and grandmothers finish their visit a few seconds faster.